MicrosoftDocs/win32/desktop-src/FileIO/obtaining-a-volume-handle-for-change-journal-operations.md

 ---
-Description: 'To obtain a handle to a volume for use with update sequence number (USN) change journal operations, call the CreateFile function with the lpFileName parameter set to a string of the following form: \\\\.\\X.' ms.assetid: a4f4dac5-76fd-4e9e-a71e-665684840d74
+description: 'To obtain a handle to a volume for use with update sequence number (USN) change journal operations, call the CreateFile function with the lpFileName parameter set to a string of the following form: \\\\.\\X.' ms.assetid: a4f4dac5-76fd-4e9e-a71e-665684840d74
 title: Obtaining a Volume Handle for Change Journal Operations ms.topic: article